 - Help you protect yourself from common insurance tactics like using old medical records or social media posts to dispute your injury

 - Investigate the cause of the accident to find the best possible sources of compensation

 - Gather and present evidence proving who was responsible for your injuries

 - File legal paperwork within the Virginia statute of limitations on personal injury cases

 - Effectively tell your story in court if necessary

-With a Richmond personal injury attorney in your corner, you can seek the full amount you truly deserve and get back to living life on your own terms.
+With a Richmond car accident lawyer in your corner, you can seek the full amount you truly deserve and get back to living life on your own terms.
 To find out if your case is a good fit for pursuing a lawsuit, The Mottley Law Firm offers a free consultation that lets us learn about the specifics of your case.